YiJiangFengYun/learning-pm2/README.md

 This command will record deploy commit information.
 Then you can use commands curr, prev and list to operate on commits that used to deploy.

+## Execute command on remote machines

-## pm2 deploy ecosystem.json production exec "pm2 reload all"
+pm2 deploy ecosystem.json production exec "pm2 reload all"

-Execute command on remote machines
+pm2 deploy ecosystem.json production exec "pm2 stop all"